Slimsnapz/ision-Transformer--Image-Classification/README.md

-## Project Summary (Business Problem)
+## Project Summary

 **Problem:** A fast-growing food delivery company needs to automatically classify images of dishes uploaded by partner restaurants and users.
 Manually labeling images is slow and error-prone, leading to miscategorized menus, poor search results, and suboptimal recommendations.
-This project builds a Vision Transformer (ViT) image classification pipeline to automate dish/cuisine classification, improving catalog accuracy, search relevance, and recommendation quality — delivering direct business value in operational efficiency and customer experience.
+This project builds a Vision Transformer (ViT) image classification pipeline to automate dish/cuisine classification, improving catalog accuracy, search relevance, and recommendation quality delivering direct business value in operational efficiency and customer experience.

 **My role:** I designed and implemented an end-to-end solution — from dataset preparation and model fine-tuning to deployment as a lightweight Streamlit demo — demonstrating how machine learning can solve a practical business problem.